 Conversations with Mom is nothing like Letters to a Young Poet or the Bhagavad Gita.
 Except if you imagine Rilke/Krishna as a wild, terrified, beautiful woman who came of age in the forties only to become a drunk and then a sober, somewhat crazy lioness in the seventies, who joined forces with a poet/Arjuna who happened to be her daughter (moi), a wild, terrified, uniquely attractive young woman who came of age in the seventies, worked at a lot of jobs, then got laid off in the Great Recession, and at the age of sixty, wondered how the hell she was going to exist for the rest of her hopefully long life.

 Q:Who’d you write this book for and why would people like it?

 Conversations with Mom offers some wisdom, I hope—to people of every age, but particularly to those of us who expect that we should be mentors or crones or at least grown-ups by the time we are on the cusp of being really old.
+It's a book for people who enjoy introspection and prefer difficult truths to shallow explanations.
 It also chronicles the rather unique and funny relationship I had with my mother as well as my fun dysfunctional family history.
 So in that way, it’s a quasi-fictional-epistolary memoir.
 (Say that ten times fast.)